Brevo Pricing: The Full Picture (Plans & Fees) 2026

 In the Brevo vs. Mailchimp comparison, the latter is one of the most recognized email marketing tools, but I’ve found its pricing structure has become increasingly expensive—especially as contact lists grow.

-Brevo, by contrast, charges based on email volume rather than subscriber count, often making it more cost-effective for high-contact businesses.
+Brevo, by contrast, charges based on email volume rather than subscriber count—which can make it more cost-effective for businesses that send lots of emails.
 While Mailchimp includes a broader template library and stronger branding tools, Brevo offers better multichannel support with SMS and WhatsApp messaging built in.

 For small to mid-sized businesses prioritizing affordability and multiple communication channels, I’ve seen Brevo typically deliver better value, while Mailchimp appeals more to designers and agencies focused on advanced creative control and ecommerce platform integrations.

-When it comes to Brevo vs. MailerLite, the last one remains the simpler and more affordable email platforms, but it lacks the breadth of marketing channels that Brevo provides.
+When it comes to Brevo vs. MailerLite, the latter remains simpler and more affordable, but it lacks the breadth of marketing channels that Brevo provides.
 Both offer clean, user-friendly editors and solid deliverability, yet Brevo’s inclusion of SMS and transactional email gives it an edge for ecommerce and automation-heavy brands.

 For creators and small publishers, MailerLite is a great fit; for businesses seeking scalable automation and multichannel marketing platform capabilities under one roof, I believe Brevo tends to offer greater long-term flexibility and value.